Steph De Lander

 Stephanie Josephine De Landre (born 21 January 1997), better known under the ring name Steph De Lander, is an Australian professional wrestler.
-She is signed to Total Nonstop Action Wrestling (TNA), where she is a former as well as the final TNA Digital Media Champion.
+She is best known for her time in Total Nonstop Action Wrestling (TNA), where she is a former as well as the final TNA Digital Media Champion.
 She is also a mainstay on the American independent scene, most notably in Game Changer Wrestling (GCW).
+She is currently the ACW Women's Champion in the Poughkeepsie-based promotion Awesome Championship Wrestling.
 She is also known for her time in WWE, where she performed on the NXT 2.0 brand under the ring name Persia Pirotta.
 She has also made appearances for All Elite Wrestling (AEW) and Ring of Honor (ROH) in recent years.

 Early life

 Stephanie Josephine De Landre was born in Melbourne, Victoria, and moved to Sydney, New South Wales when she was 5 years old.
 She grew up in the northern suburbs of Avalon Beach.
 De Landre dropped out of high school at 15 years old to become a hairdresser, before deciding to pursue professional wrestling at age 18.